|

 Posts: 26,697

 Ok, so you're apparently new to this whole exciting thing.
-Welcome
+Welcome :smile:

-I can't tell you everything about this topic, as it would require several megabytes of plain text If you're really interested, perform searches and do some serious reading here on the Shroomery, but also on other pages on the 'net.
+I can't tell you everything about this topic, as it would require several megabytes of plain text :wink: If you're really interested, perform searches and do some serious reading here on the Shroomery, but also on other pages on the 'net.

-Here's some short info: There are a couple of species that produce psilocin and psilocybin.
-Popular species are psilocybe cubensis (the common psilo mushroom that is sold all over the world, albeit often illegaly), psilocybe semilanceata (liberty caps, most people who hunt for psychedelic mushrooms go for this species, but beware: it's not very easy to identify if you're new to the whole hunting business), psilocybe cyanescens (a very powerful species, occurs in both the States and in Europe) and several other species.
 There are however also many species that are lookalikes of psychoactive species, and some of them are very poisonous.
 So if you found something which could be interesting, be sure to get a 100% sure ID before you eat it.
 As you're inexperienced in IDing mushrooms, I suggest you buy yourself a mushroom guide and a photocamera, get outside, make long walks through forests and whatnot, and try to identify every mushroom you find.
 Practice makes perfect.
 Maybe you'll stumble across something interesting, which you can choose to photograph (detailed photographs of caps, gills and stems and if possible the habitat) and upload the photos, so experienced people here can either confirm or disconfirm your ID.

 Don't be hasty.
 It'll take time for you to learn to find and ID mushrooms.
 If you're in a hurry, you better try to buy magic mushrooms somewhere or grow them yourself.
 There's plenty of information about the growing of mushrooms on this site too.